jfrog/SwampUp2024/JFTD 110 Software Supply Chain Platform Automation/README.md

 ## Option 1 - Set Up JFrog CLI with Main JPD
 Check Current JFrog CLI Configurations

-Run the following command to list all JFrog CLI configurations:
+1.Run the following command to list all JFrog CLI configurations:

 ```bash
 jf config show
 ```
-Configure JFrog CLI
+2.Configure JFrog CLI

 Add a new configuration that points to your JFrog instance: